syracard/kingdom-of-vallonde/Main Folder/Warm-Up Questions.md

 59. What is one food that you simply will not eat?
 And why is it meatloaf?
 60. Warriors come and go, but legends are forever.
 What’s a legend or hero that you admire?
 61. What’s something that makes you feel alive?
-62. Does you feel like the gods are watching?
+62. Do you feel like the gods are watching?
 Or something more sinister?
 63. What are some of your short term/long term goals?
 64. Your camp was subject to a night-time ambush, and you only had time to grab either your sword, your shield, or your breeches.
 Which one was it?
 65. Describe a moment when you felt like the party had your back.
 When did you have theirs?